appium/appium/docs/en/about-appium/platform-support.md

 Please refer to these driver docs for setup instructions.

 * Versions: 9.0 and up (as a rule, Appium supports the latest two iOS versions)
-* Devices: iPhone Simulator, iPad Simulator, and real iPhones and iPads
+* Devices: Simulator and real device for iPhone, iPad and tvOS
 * Native app support: Yes, with debug version of .app (simulator), or correctly-signed .ipa (real devices).
 Underlying support is provided by Apple's [XCUITest](https://developer.apple.com/reference/xctest) (or [UIAutomation](https://web.archive.org/web/20160904214108/https://developer.apple.com/library/ios/documentation/DeveloperTools/Reference/UIAutomationRef/) for older versions)